learn-co-curriculum/js-and-the-web/readme.md

 In this case, we want to get back to our problem of making sure that Alice does not start or stop spinning based on click events.
 Ok, so how can we prevent the spinning upon a click.
 Well we know that the Javascript code is responsible for behavior like listening to events and adding or changing content.
 So what do we do?
 We simply remove the Javascript code.
 You'll see that after removing Javascript, you can click on Alice as much as you want.
 She won't begin to spin.

-That may seem basic, but that's only because we now have internalized the responsibilities of Javascript in a website: selecting elements, listening for events, and then adding or removing HTML.
+That may seem basic, but that's only because we now have understand the responsibilities of Javascript in a website: selecting elements, listening for events, and then adding or removing HTML.

 ### Summary